Staszek1062/Staszek1062/README.md

 <br/>
 <h3>I'm learning Java programming language for a couple of months now.
 I have a lot of enthusiasm for it, I know the "basics" concepts.
 Honestly dunno if i know enough to even say that.
-At this moment i'm trying to familiarize myself with java framework Spring, doing code challenges.</h3>
+At this moment i'm trying to familiarize myself with java framework Spring and doing code challenges.</h3>

 </details>